Accio/AMIDD/docs/README.md

     * [Application of machine learning for PK prediction] Stoyanova, R. et al. [Computational Predictions of Nonclinical Pharmacokinetics at the Drug Design Stage](https://pubs.acs.org/doi/10.1021/acs.jcim.2c01134).
 J. Chem.
 Inf.
 Model.
 63, 442–458 (2023).

 <p id="lec12"></p>
-### Lecture 12: Invited talks
+### Lecture 12: Guest lectures

 We shall have two guest speakers: Hanna Silber Baumann and Ercan Suekuer.

 * Hanna Silber Baumann holds a PhD in pharmacometric modeling and simulation.
 She has been working at Roche in the modeling and simulation group for about 10 years.
 Her talk will be *between 12:15 and 12:40*.
 * Ercan Suekuer holds a B.Sc. in Bioinformatics, a M.Sc. in Bioprocess Engineering, and a M.Sc. in Data Science (AI).
-He has spent the majority of my career since 2008 in the pharmaceutical industry.
+He has spent the majority of his career since 2008 in the pharmaceutical industry.
 Now he is a Senior Data Scientist at Roche, where he provides data support to colleagues in both the preclinical and clinical environments.
 His talk will be *between 12:45 and 13:10*.

 After the two talks, we will use the rest of the time to